Miami Cerebral Palsy Attorneys

 Could Cerebral Palsy Be The Result Of Medical Malpractice?

 Cerebral palsy due to injuries at birth or after birth could be due to medical malpractice.
 Any injury or harm to a small infant that cuts off the baby’s oxygen could cause the disorder.
 It’s also possible that a baby acquired the disorder during birth because of an issue that could have been avoided, such as birth asphyxia, when the umbilical cord wraps around a baby’s neck during birth.
 Usually, this common (up to one-third of births) occurrence doesn’t cause problems because the obstetrician or midwife notices and remedies the situation right away.

 What Can Parents Do About Cerebral Palsy?

 Cerebral palsy is a lifelong disorder that impairs a child’s ability to live life to the fullest.
-It can also cost families time, energy, and money taking care of a child with cerebral palsy.
+It can also cost families time, energy and money taking care of a child with cerebral palsy.
 Children with the disorder need ongoing medical care and therapy.
 Those with very severe cerebral palsy may never be able to live on their own and may require constant care for the rest of their lives.

-Cerebral Palsy Settlements in Florida
+Cerebral palsy settlements in Florida include:

 - A $5.3 million settlement for a Florida family of an infant who developed cerebral palsy after doctors failed to use a therapy that could have helped stop a birth injury from developing into cerebral palsy.

-- A $19.2 million verdict in Lee County for the family of a premature baby who developed cerebral palsy, among other neurological disorders, due to a miscalculation that led to metabolic and cardio-pulmonary complications.
+- A $19.2 million verdict in Lee County for the family of a premature baby who developed cerebral palsy, among other neurological disorders, due to a miscalculation that led to metabolic and cardiopulmonary complications.